CellNetAnalyzer: A Software Package for Analyzing Structure and Function of Cellular Networks

 CellNetAnalyzer is a MATLAB toolbox for analyzing structure and function of biological networks on the basis of topological, stoichiometric, qualitative and semi-quantitative modeling approaches requiring no or only few parameters.
 In particular, up to genome-scale metabolic networks (mass-flow networks) can be studied based on stoichiometric and constraint-based modeling approaches whereas signaling and regulatory networks (signal-flow networks) can be explored by qualitative and semi-quantitative modeling approaches (Boolean/logical models, interaction graphs, logic-based ODEs).
 CNA can be used via a graphical user interface with embedded network visualizations (interactive network maps) or vial command-line based operations (supported by an application programming interface (API)).

-Here is a (incomplete) list of features and of (GUI and API) functions in CellNetAnalyzer:
+Here is an (incomplete) list of features and of (GUI and API) functions in CellNetAnalyzer:

 Mass-flow (stoichiometric, metabolic) networks: